renderlex/polymarket-signal-bot/README.md

 *This project is not financial advice.
 Crypto derivatives carry high risk.*

+Support the Project
-I am committed to making this entire project accessible, meaning I will be sharing all my ongoing results, future updates, and the full program itself completely for free.
-Institutional trading firms charge thousands of dollars a month for access to algorithms with a fraction of this transparency, but I firmly believe in leveling the playing field for independent builders and researchers.
-Since I am dedicating countless hours to refining this code and covering the server and data costs entirely out of pocket, I have set up a voluntary donation jar to support the project's continued development.
-If this research sparks a new idea for your own strategy, or if you simply want to see this bot reach its final, highly profitable form, consider sending over a small contribution.
-Just think of it as buying me a coffee or donating the equivalent of just one single winning trade from the demo logs above, which makes it practically effortless to support the work.
-I will leave my Binance deposit details below for anyone who wants to fuel the next major update.
+I am committed to making this entire project fully open-source and accessible, which is why I’m sharing all my ongoing results, future updates, and the full codebase completely for free.
+Institutional trading firms charge thousands of dollars a month for access to high-frequency algorithmic tools with a fraction of this transparency, but I firmly believe in leveling the playing field for independent builders and quantitative researchers.

+Since I am dedicating countless hours to refining this setup, maintaining the codebase, and covering data feed and server costs entirely out of pocket, I’ve set up a voluntary donation jar.
+If this research sparks a new idea for your own strategy, saves you hours of coding, or if you simply want to see this bot reach its final, highly profitable form, consider sending over a small contribution.

+Just think of it as buying me a coffee or donating the equivalent of just one single winning trade from the demo logs.
+It makes it practically effortless to support the work, and every contribution directly fuels the next major update!

 <img width="1008" height="1391" alt="image" src="https://github.com/user-attachments/assets/a44e8614-4a6b-4bbc-9e3b-1f511c2a76c4" />

+Binance Deposit (USDT BNB Smart Chaine):
 0x093D19B90337aFa2F6826b051A991a7b8Cb983D2

+Any feedback, code contributions, or pull requests are also hugely appreciated to keep this research moving forward!

+Disclaimer: This project is for educational and research purposes only and does not constitute financial advice.
+Crypto derivatives carry high risk.